 Back to the Bandstand

-An exciting summer-long programme of performances gets underway in the city's bandstands, parks, amphitheatres and open spaces this weekend.
+Look out for an exciting summer-long programme of performances in the city's bandstands, parks, amphitheatres and open spaces.

 The performances and activities are aimed at transforming parks and open spaces into lively community hubs, offering free entertainment for families, friends and neighbours.